Invasion of the Waikato: 31 March – 1 April, days one and two

 Early on 31 March the first attack was made on Ōrākau, whose parapets and exterior fence was still incomplete.
 The Ōrākau garrison spotted the attacking force to their west just minutes before the bugle was sounded to charge and warriors were ordered by Rewi into the outer trenches.
 The Kingites held their fire until the attackers were within 50 metres, then fired in two volleys, halting the advance.
 Two more waves of attack were similarly repulsed, with several casualties, including officers.

 Realising the strength of Ōrākau, Carey decided to encircle the pā and began shelling it from about 350 metres, though the design and construction methods of the bunkers neutralised the force of the bombardment.
 He then ordered a start on a shallow sap that zig-zagged towards its western face from a distance of about 120 metres.
 A party of Māori reinforcements appeared about 2 km to the east, but retreated, unable to break through the British lines.
 Sporadic shooting continued through the night, with the besieged occupants of Ōrākau chanting and singing.

 By dawn the second day—with fog so thick the combatants could not see one another—the Ōrākau garrison realised they had exhausted their water supplies and most of their ammunition.
-Ngati Maniapoto chief Winitana Tupotahi suggested at a runanga, or council of chiefs, that they abandon the pā, but Rewi rejected the proposal.
+Ngāti Maniapoto chief Winitana Tupotahi suggested at a runanga, or council of chiefs, that they abandon the pā, but Rewi rejected the proposal.
 At midday many attempted to break out of the pā through the cordon at the east, but were driven back twice, suffering the loss of one of their chiefs.
 One Kingite told Cowan: "We were in better spirits after our fight in the open; nevertheless we realized that our position was hopeless, short of food and water, short of lead, and surrounded by soldiers many times outnumbering our garrison, and with big guns throwing shells into our defences."
 Further British reinforcements arrived, including a second company of Forest Rangers, taking the British strength to almost 1500.
 Shelling continued as the sap approached the pā, its progress slowed by accurate fire from the Kingites.

 That night, Tupotahi suggested they make a breakout under cover of dark.
 Rewi supported the plan, but the runanga decided they should stay and fight.
 With ammunition now running very short, the Kingites—so parched they could not swallow their remaining food—began firing peach stones, 5 cm-long sections of apple tree branches and pieces of metal.